A celebration of The Mississippi Encyclopedia as part of the Mississippi Society of Georgia’s Mississippi in the Park event.

 A Washington, D.C. celebration of The Mississippi Encyclopedia.
 More details to come!

-A discussion and reading of The Mississippi Encyclopedia, followed by a signing and reception.
+A discussion and reading of The Mississippi Encyclopedia.
 More details to come!

 This workshop is intended to serve as an introduction and practicum in documentary methods for incoming and second year Southern Studies MA students.
 All skill levels welcome.
 The workshop will be taught by Ava Lowrey and Sara Wood of the Southern Foodways Alliance, and Andy Harper and John Rash of the Southern Documentary Project.